-15 Sep IT’S A GREAT PLACE TO START A BUSINESS
+15 Sep NEW ORLEANS IS A GREAT PLACE TO START A BUSINESS

 Crystal D. McDonald, Founder and CEO, Acrew:

 Entrepreneur Crystal D. McDonald first came to New Orleans as a college student, but she left after graduation for her first job.
 Several years and a graduate degree later, the Houston native returned to work in a local nonprofit.

 “Technically, I ended up back here because my husband is from New Orleans and is here to stay,” she says.
 “But it worked out well for me because I married the man of my dreams and live in a city that I absolutely love.”